Fluctuations of dynamical observables in linear diffusions with time delay: a Riccati-based approach: Introduction

 Section \ref{SecIV} is the central and longest part of the paper in which we study the time evolution of the generating functions.
 To make it more concrete, the theoretical analysis is illustrated by numerical results obtained for the gamma-distributed delay.
 In Sec. \ref{SubsecIVA}, we first investigate the domain of existence of the generating functions at finite time.
 In Sec. \ref{SubsecIVB}, we then focus on the long-time behavior.
 We first determine the domain of existence of the SCGF (Sec. \ref{SubsecIVB1}) and then derive the explicit expressions of the SCGF and of the pre-exponential factors in terms of the maximal solutions of the CAREs (Sec. \ref{SubsecIVB2}).
 We also give a representation of the SCGF in terms of an integral of the spectral density of the process, which shows the connection between the Riccati-based approach and general results in the mathematical literature for quadratic observables of stationary Gaussian processes~\cite{BD1997,BGR1997,GRZ1999,ZS2023}.
 In Sec. \ref{SubsecIVB3}, we make contact with the standard spectral problem for the dominant eigenvalue of the tilted generators, which allows us in Sec. \ref{SubsecIVB4} to characterize the so-called effective or driven process that describes how fluctuations are created dynamically in the long-time limit.
 In Sec. \ref{SubsecIVB5}, we then discuss the role of temporal boundary terms in relation with the recent work of De Buisson and Touchette~\cite{DBT2023}.
 Finally, in Sec. \ref{SubsecIVC}, we discuss the nontrivial behavior occurring at the limits of the domain of existence of the SCGF.
-We show that the solution of the RDEs may be attracted to a non-maximal solution of the CARE (Sec. \ref{SubsecIVC1}) or may oscillate between two fixed points (Sec. \ref{SubsecIVC2}).
+We show that the solution of the RDEs may be attracted to a non-maximal solution of the CARE or may oscillate between two fixed points.
 In both cases the SCGF displays a positive jump discontinuity.

-Finally, in Sec. \ref{SecV}, we focus on the special case $\lambda=1$ in connection with fluctuation relations for the heat and the entropy production.
+Finally, in Sec. \ref{SecV}, we focus on the special case where $\lambda$, the conjugate field to the dynamical observable, is equal to $1$, in connection with the fluctuation relations for the heat and the entropy production.
 In particular, we provide the analytical proof of the conjecture relating the fluctuations of the entropy production at large times to the ``Jacobian" contribution induced by the breaking of causality in the backward process~\cite{RTM2017,MR2014,RMT2015}.